-1. Your Short & Long-term Health Care are Priority #1
+1. Your Short & Long-term Health Care is Priority #1

 You may think your injuries are minor, but internal wounds and latent injuries like concussions, whiplash, nausea, blurred vision, dizziness, vomiting, memory problems, difficulty concentrating, cognitive, or traumatic brain injuries are not always immediately obvious.
 Soft-tissue injuries can lead to pain, inflammation, decreased mobility, irritability, and difficulty sleeping.
 Sometimes, it can take days or weeks for the effects of injuries to fully manifest, and they can become more dangerous (and more expensive) the longer you wait to seek treatment.
 It’s common for people involved in car accidents to suffer emotional and mental damages such as PTSD, insomnia, stress, or anxiety.
 A medical professional can help diagnose you and help you seek the appropriate treatment.

 2. Immediate Diagnosis Can Prove a Correlation Between Your Injuries & the Accident

 Delayed treatment might make the insurance company suspect you faked your injuries or that they may be workers’ compensation related.
 Seeing a doctor or getting medical treatment as soon as possible after an accident is an essential part of the personal injury claims process.
 With an official diagnosis, you have proof that your injuries existed on that date and strengthened the connection between your injuries and the accident itself.

 3. Your Medical Treatment Establishes Critical Evidence for a Lawsuit

 Contact our firm today to discuss your options for recovering compensation for your car accident injury in a free and confidential consultation.
 We will work with you and the necessary medical experts to create a compelling illustration of the car accident injury’s detrimental effects on your life.

 1 Thing You Should NOT Do After Suffering a Car Accident Injury in NJ